Summary Report - 2nd Quarter, 1997

-The Office of Fuels Programs prepares quarterly reports summarizing the data provided by companies authorized to import or export natural gas.
-Companies are required, as a condition of their authorizations, to file quarterly reports with the OFP.
-This report is for the second quarter of 1996 (April - June).
+The Office of Natural Gas and Petroleum Import and Export Activities prepares quarterly reports summarizing the data provided by companies authorized to import or export natural gas.
+Companies are required, as a condition of their authorizations, to file quarterly reports.
+This report is for the second quarter of 1997 (April through June).

 Attachment A shows the percentage of takes to maximum firm contract levels and the weighted average per unit price for each of the long-term importers during the five most recent reporting quarters.